gortonator/bsds-6650/assignments-2021/Assignment-1.md

 Good simple illustrations of how to handle JSON request payloads are [here](https://edwin.baculsoft.com/2011/11/how-to-create-a-simple-servlet-to-handle-json-requests/) and [here](https://www.baeldung.com/servlet-json-response).

 This should be a pretty simple task.
 Test each servlet API with [POSTMAN](https://www.getpostman.com/downloads/) or an equivalent HTTP testing tools.
+Deploy your server on us-west2 on AWS Academy.

 Make sure you can load the resulting .war file onto your EC2 free tier instance you have created and configured in lab 1 and call the APIs successfully.